-Ceramics 2 .50 credit Ceramics 2 .50 credit
+Ceramics 2 .50 credit

 Prerequisite: Grade of "B+" Ceramics 1

 Students will build on the knowledge gained from Ceramics 1 to create more advanced hand-built projects, including busts and portraiture.
 Additionally students will get the opportunity to work on the potter's wheel and create functional pieces.